 You can click on the command to see the parameters used, or on an object to perform additional steps.

-We’re going to process our sequences files using two different workflows.
+We’re going to process our sequence files using two different workflows.
 In the first, we’ll use a conventional reference-based OTU picking strategy to cluster our 16S sequences into OTUs.
 This approach matches each sequence to a reference database, ignoring sequences that don’t match the reference.
-In the second, we will use deblur, which uses an algorithm to remove sequence error, allowing us to work with unique sequences instead of clustering into OTUs.
+In the second, we will use deblur, which uses an algorithm to remove sequence errors, allowing us to work with unique sequences instead of clustering into OTUs.
 Both of these approaches work great with Qiita, because we can compare the observations between studies without having to do any sort of re-clustering!

-The closed reference workflow¶
+The closed-reference workflow¶

 Click “Add Command”, and you will see the network update: